∗ 1 lb. brussels sprouts cut in half or quartered if really large

 Add 2 garlic cloves and cook for 30 seconds.
 Lower the heat to medium, add the tomatoes, including the juice, 1 teaspoon salt, black pepper, the red pepper flakes, dried basil and oregano and cook until most of the tomato liquid has reduced and the mixture is thick and cooked through, about 20 minutes.

 Preheat oven to 350 degrees.

+Place the soaked cashews in a blender with about 1/2 - 3/4 cup water, the remaining 2 garlic cloves, lemon juice, and the nutritional yeast.
+Blend until smooth, scraping down the sides of the blender as needed.
+If needed, add more water, a little at a time.
+Remove half the mixture and reserve.
+To the remaining cashew cheese add the fresh basil and remaining ¼ cup of avocado oil and blend until smooth.
 Ladle a little of the liquid from the tomato vegetable mixture on the bottom of a 9 by 12 inch baking dish then layer in half the lasagna noodles.
 Add half of the remaining tomato vegetable mixture and top with the basil cashew cheese.
 Layer on the remaining lasagna noodles, the rest of the tomato vegetable mixture and then drizzle the top with the reserved cashew cheese.
 Bake uncovered until hot and bubbly, 30 – 40 minutes.
 Let cool for a few minutes and serve.

 *You can switch up the veggies in the lasagna to whatever you like.
 I have added spinach and kale to this as well.
 There is no way to mess it up!
 I also make a little extra cashew cheese sauce to have on hand just in case you want to make it creamier and cheesier!